daohoangson/flutter_widget_from_html/packages/core/README.md

 ### HTML tags

-Below tags are the ones that have special meaning / styling, all other tag will be parsed as text.
+Below tags are the ones that have special meaning / styling, all other tags will be parsed as text.

 - A: underline without color, no action on tap (use [`flutter_widget_from_html`](https://pub.dartlang.org/packages/flutter_widget_from_html) for that)
 - B